German Shepherd Colors - Different Coat And Color Varieties

 • Sable, Black, and Red

-Remember always to deal with a reputable breeder that treats their dogs with respect and takes good care of their health.
+Remember to always deal with a reputable breeder that treats their dogs with respect and takes good care of their health.

 Many dog owners will say that their GSD has the most beautiful coat.

-But the truth is all German Shepherds are beautiful.
+But the truth is, all German Shepherds are beautiful.

 • Brush Regularly

-• Bathe once a month or at least allow a ten-day gap between bathing sessions
+• Bathe once a month, or at least allow a ten-day gap between bathing sessions.

-• Provide a healthy diet
+• Provide a healthy diet.

-• Only use dog shampoo
+• Only use dog shampoo.

-It is quite easy to keep a German Shepherds coat looking and feeling its best.
-Dog owners should keep in mind that the GSD frequently sheds so brushing sessions will be highly beneficial.
+It is quite easy to keep a German Shepherd’s coat looking and feeling its best.
+Dog owners should keep in mind that the GSD frequently sheds, so brushing sessions will be highly beneficial.

-Make sure you use tools such as a regular dog hair brush, rake brush and metal comb to remove the undercoat and distribute oils.
+Make sure you use tools such as a regular dog hair brush, rake brush, and metal comb to remove the undercoat and distribute oils.

 The Bathing Process

-Many German Shepherd dog owners enjoy bathing their dogs while others prefer taking them to the groomer.
+Many German Shepherd dog owners enjoy bathing their dogs, while others prefer taking them to the groomer.
 If you choose to bathe your GSD, there are a few tips that will help you complete the process quickly.

 Some dogs enjoy splashing around while taking a bath, while others may try to run from the situation or hide when they know they are about to take a bath.